Shining a light on the

 TMP is absolutely passionate about improving the lives of the cared for and those caring for them.
 In fact, TMP was born out of the search in our provider business for a software platform that would do more than just record activities.
 Since opening our providership in the early 1990’s, we have been blessed to work with many in the IDD community for this purpose.

-So whether it is lobbying for higher standards or serving our clients on a daily basis, we have seen so many who share our passion.
+So whether it is lobbying for higher standards or serving our clients on a daily basis through IDD care services and developmental disabilities provider software, we have seen so many who share our passion.

 Here are just a few resources we thought might be helpful to those who are in the trenches with us.